From erupting volcanoes to postcard-worthy beaches to ancient cities, this world is full of miracles of all varieties.

 This once-hidden treasure has become a very popular destination.
-Hanging Lake is so-called as the large lake is suspended high in the Colorado mountains.
+Hanging Lake is so-called because the large lake is suspended high in the Colorado mountains.

 While beautiful any time of year, this place is particularly dreamy following heavy rains and in the autumn as leaves change.

-What make New Orleans and much of Louisiana so special is the unique culture that is only found here.
+What makes New Orleans and much of Louisiana so special is the unique culture that is only found here.
 The Cajun influence is seen, tasted, smelled and heard everywhere in the city.

 There is a pulse in “Nola” that just isn’t felt elsewhere.
 It’s something about the zydeco music… it’s something about the southern seasoning… it’s hard to describe, but impossible to ignore.